Glitch-loop/route_vendor_interface_expo_env/documents/TO-DO.md

 ### What happens with the special case on which the vendor changes one product for another one or preventing product devolution in the future?

-### Search a store by geography proximity.
-- At the moment of selling to a client that is not in the current route, instead of searching by store's name, it is better to search a client by geography approximation.
-- At the moment of adding a new client.
-It is better to display a map showing the store to make aware to the user if that client has been added previously.

 ### Implementing a better workflow for the product devolution
 It might be clearer for the vendor a guided process
+- DONE

 ### Context for the current sale.
 The more lasts a sale, it is more probably that the sale gets lost.
 This might be by several factors from the user moves to another application to the application gets closed for one reason.

-### Add the action to refresh the screen.
+### Add the action to refresh the screen in the route selection layout.
+- DONE

 ### In route selection, mark the day that is is turn.
 - DONE